Writing Center Staff

 Alexandra Proulx is a Student Consultant in Methodist University's Writing Center.
 She is a junior at Methodist University with a double major in Justice Studies and Digital Forensics/Cybersecurity with a minor in Leadership Studies.
 Along with consulting students, Alexandra works as a research assistant under Dr. Eric See, the head of the Justice Department.
 She serves as President of Beta Sigma Phi and Vice President of the Cyber Forensics Club, as well as volunteers with Campus Ministry as a mentor for elementary students.
 Alexandra originally moved from Buffalo, New York, to Lincolnton, North Carolina, and misses Tim Horton's coffee the most.
 When she is not in the Davis Memorial Library, Alexandra can be found playing pool in Berns or cooking at the Beta Sigma Phi/Pi Kappa Alpha Greek house.

 DeJah Young is a Student Consultant in Methodist University’s Writing Center.
-Currently in her third year at Methodist University, DeJah is a Biology major who is also minoring in English.
-In addition to her work in the Writing Center, DeJah works as a library assistant in Davis Memorial Library at Methodist University.
-Beginning this fall semester, DeJah is a staff member on the Methodist University’s publication Monarch Review.
+As a senior at Methodist, DeJah is a Biology major who is also minoring in English.
+In addition to her work in the Writing Center, DeJah works as a library assistant in Davis Memorial Library at Methodist University, and she is a staff member on the Methodist University’s publication Monarch Review.
 With an immense love and appreciation of the English and Spanish languages, DeJah passionately enjoys reading and writing.
 As DeJah continues to progress in her academic and professional career, she reflects on one of Maya Angelou’s most profound quotes: “All great achievements require time.”